erindb/priors/prag/README.md

 #### Lightning round

-This one is troubling.
-We only have a preliminary approach, which we didn't include in the analyses so far, because it seems to mess up otherwise tidy results, and we are not sure whether this approach even makes sense.
-The idea so far is this:

 Data to explain are binary decisions *c_ijl* with *l* in {1, ..., 5} the lightning round comparison: (i) bin 1 >?< bin 2, (ii) bin 2 >?< bin 5, ...
 We assume that *c_ijl* is 1 if subject *i* choose the higher bin for item *j* in bin-comparison *l*.

 Following previous discussions (Judith, Anthea, Noah, Michael H.), we here assume that lightning round choices are based on comparisons of distance to the mode.
 Concretely, if  comparison *l* requires that bin X and bin Y are to be compared for item *j*, subject *i* consults the mode of her *P_ij*: suppose it is *m[i,j]*.
 Then, we ask how far away bin X and bin Y are from mode *m[i,j]*.
 Inverse distance is fed into a soft-max choice rule with parameter *b*.